Tracking SDG7: The Energy Progress Report

 Accountability and transparency are essential for tracking Sustainable Energy for All’s global progress.
 Doing so will clarify where the initiative stands, how various actions are contributing to the three objectives, how much remains to be accomplished, and where more action is needed to achieve Sustainable Energy For All.

-A major first step was the development of a Global Tracking Framework that established baseline energy data and continuously provides regular bi-annual updates on trends in energy access, renewable energy and energy efficiency.
+A major first step was the development of a Global Tracking Framework that established baseline energy data.
+This provides the framework for the tracking of progress towards the SDG7 goals of energy access, renewable energy and energy efficiency.

 Global Tracking Framework 2017